ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-tagsinput/README.md

 ```javascript
 .plugin('aurelia-bootstrap-tagsinput', config => { config.extra.bootstrapVersion = 4; });
 ```

+To know which Global Options are available take a look at the [Global Options file](https://github.com/ghiscoding/Aurelia-Bootstrap-Plugins/blob/master/aurelia-bootstrap-tagsinput/src/picker-global-options.js)

 ## Installation
 You can run the examples or build your own by doing the following.